Pr0gger1/Pr0gger1/README.md

 - 🔭 I finished my first-year project of university
-- 🌱 I’m currently learning Python, C#
+- 🌱 I’m currently learning Python, C#, algorithms

 <!-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...